-- 1. OP Engines have lower heat transfer losses as there is no cylinder head and the combustion chamber volume at the minimum volume is encompassed by the two opposed piston bowl. - 2.
-Due to lower a BMEP requirement to achieve similar brake-power requirement as that of conventional four-stroke engine, OP Engines operate leaner at a similar engine boost level.
-This results in higher thermo-dynamic efficiency due to the higher ratio of specific heat.
-OP Engines have larger combustion chamber volume with lower area-to-volume ratio for a given fuel amount.

-- 3. Achates Power OP Engines include a piston bowl shape [18] that result in a enhanced mixing of fuel-spray and in-cylinder air motion, using both swirl and tumble components of flow.
-This leads to a faster heat released rate due to shorter mixing, controlled combustion duration and optimized combustion phasing, which maximizes indicated thermal efficiency. - 4.
+- 1. OP Engines have lower heat transfer losses as there is no cylinder head and the combustion chamber volume at the minimum volume is encompassed by the two-opposed piston bowl. - 2.
+Due to a lower BMEP requirement to achieve similar brakepower requirement as that of conventional four-stroke engine, two-stroke OP Engines operate leaner at a similar engine boost level.
+This results in higher thermodynamic efficiency due to the higher ratio of specific heat.
+Furthermore, OP Engines have larger combustion chamber volume with lower area-to-volume ratio for a given fuel amount required for a desired power output when compared to conventional four-stroke engines. - 3.
+Achates Power two-stroke OP Engine include a piston bowl shape [18] that result in an enhanced mixing of fuel-spray and in-cylinder air motion, using both swirl and tumble components of flow.
+This leads to a faster heat released rate due to shorter mixing, controlled combustion duration and optimized combustion phasing which maximizes indicated thermal efficiency compared to a combustion chamber with only swirl component which is typically used in conventional four-stroke engines.
+Furthermore, due to side-injection, most of the spray plume mass penetrates near-parallel to combustion chamber surfaces compared to conventional four-stroke engines where due to central injection and swirl chamber most of the spray plume mass impinge upon the surface near-perpendicularly. - 4.
 The opposed-piston engine flow, as an open-flow device during the scavenging process, introduces a fresh charge motion and does not have a dedicated pumping stroke like conventional four-stroke engines.
 This helps to optimize air handling components sizing resulting in lower pumping losses.
-Because of the overall less restrictive flow, EGR pumping is also efficient. - 5.
+Because of the overall less restrictive flow, EGR pumping is efficient. - 5.
 The opposed-piston engine employs dual-fuel injectors with a narrower spray angle.
 This helps to reduce flame-wall interactions.
-Due to dual injectors, better rate shaping can be achieved compared to conventional engines. - 6.
-Along with lower BMEP requirement, OP Engines have full and independent control of internal and external cooled EGR.
+Due to dual injectors, better rate shaping can be achieved compared to conventional engines.

+- 6. Along with lower BMEP requirement, two-stroke OP Engines have full and independent control of internal and external cooled EGR.
 Intake and exhaust pressure are controlled independently of engine speed and load.
 This along with enhanced mixing controlled combustion leads to lower soot as well as lower engine-out NOx. - 7.
-OP Engines have flat BTE map for wider range of loads and speeds.
-This enables the OP Engine to provide better transient fuel efficiency.
+Two-stroke OP Engines have flat BTE map for wider range of loads and speeds.
+This enables the two-stroke OP Engine to provide better transient fuel efficiency.

-While above features are advantages of OP Engines over four-stroke engines, the OP Engine also has a clear advantage to a conventional two-stroke engines as follows:
+While the above features are advantages of two-stroke OP Engines over four-stroke engines, the two-stroke OP Engine also has a clear advantage to conventional two-stroke engines as follows:

 - 1. Lower surface area-to-volume ratio. - 2.
 Uniflow scavenging without any use of poppet valves. - 3.
-Higher scavenging time area for reduced pumping. - 4.
+Higher scavenging time area for reduced pumping [14]. - 4.
 Higher stroke-to-bore ratio for improved scavenging. - 5.
 Use of dual injectors instead of a central injector.